-What is TCE and how does Water Gremlin use it?
+What is TCE and how did Water Gremlin use it?

 Trichloroethylene (TCE) is a man-made chemical that can be a liquid or gas.
 It is mainly used as a solvent in manufacturing to degrease metal parts.
 It can also be used in the production of other industrial chemicals.
 A variety of home products may contain TCE, including wood finishes, glues and adhesives, paint or paint removers, spot cleaners, and metal cleaners.